drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

 -------------
 ..
 Ceph Health Checks

-The mgr/prometheus module also tracks and maintains a history of Ceph health checks, exposing them to the Prometheus server as discrete metrics.
-This allows Prometheus alert rules to be configured for specific health check events.
+The Manager ``prometheus`` module tracks and maintains a history of Ceph health checks, exposing them to the Prometheus server as discrete metrics.
+This allows Alertmanager rules to be configured for specific health check events.

 The metrics take the following form;